Journey to the origins of Trip Hop

 Sometimes it needs a little bit of detectives work to fully understand what’s going on.
 Olde Scottish for example is an act that only existed on Mo’ Wax compilations and might be dismissed as some unknown group from up North — when in reality it’s mostly Howie B. and DJ Krush.
 Skull is another one — that’s Trevor Jackson aka Underdog aka Playgroup.

-They all plunder their huge archives of drum loops, jazz breaks, sounds of weirdness and spacedoutness, not always amazing us, but clearly staying true to the mission of providing soundtracks of experimentation.
+They all plunder their huge archives of drum loops, jazz breaks, sounds of weirdness and spacedoutness, not always amazing us, but staying true to the mission of providing soundtracks of experimentation.

 James Lavelle himself needs to join the ride, of course — his U.N.K.L.E Projekt teams up with the Japanese Major Force Orchestra, delivering “The Time Has Come”.
 It’s the first track of a project that would turn out magic a few years later when DJ Shadow joined in.
 No offense, but anything on “Psyence Fiction” is way better than anything U.N.K.L.E. did before or after that album.